The Fall Writing from the North Shore

 With this type of storytelling, the sense of urgency can never be underestimated.
 The stories, the first-hand accounts disappear with the passing of our seniors.
 Time is of the essence as people’s memories fade, photographs are lost, and people die.

 The dozens and dozens of pages of notes are just as valuable as the published heritage capsules.
 In one example, twenty-five pages of typewritten notes for the Port-Cartier capsules had to be condensed into four scripts.
 The editor had to further reduce them down to about seven hundred words.
 Do the words and memories of those left on the “cutting floor” go to waste?
-Not at all … in due course, they will be collated into a document that tells an even more complete story.
+In due course, they will be collated into a document that tells an even more complete story.
 Same goes for the photographs.

 As a researcher and interviewer, it was critical that information be supported by a number of sources.
 Going through books, journals, and cross-referencing people’s anecdotes is important in order to ensure authenticity.
 There is a difference between nostalgia and memory.
 The history of anglophones on the North Shore is not well documented.
 So, it is important to verify and clarify information.